W0811182/WorldFlags/README.txt

 removed the default asp.net message when starting a new project and am going to make it link to the catalogue page.

+Key characteristics of flags that will be taken into consideration when making the database model will be:
+-Colour
+-Shapes and Symbols
+-Country

 Now going to create the Catalogue folder and Catalogue.cs Controller and alter it to return a new page that will have the catalogue.